JazzXHiro/Obsidian/2 - Source Notes/Academics/Projects/GP Capstone Project/Cap Stone Project (Game design Document).md

 		2. Location: On the way to cave
 		3. Flavour text: "The bottles smell faintly of benzine, someone bought fuel up here"
 		4. Deduction: These maybe the same bottles used for the deed
-		5. Visual layer: black marks along the path from bottles to cave
+		5. Visual layer: black marks along the path from bottles to cave ==implies the trail of oil is fresh==

 	3. Clue #3 - Broken wrist watch (Lady)
 		1. Type: Multi part World Item (4 scattered pieces)
 		2. Location: last one is inside cave with some more fuel bottles
-		3. Flavour text (final assemble): "The Watch is a really expensive one, The watch is stopped at 2:13 — the moment everything stopped"
+		3. Flavour text (final assemble): "The Watch is a really expensive one, The watch is stopped at 2:13 — the moment everything stopped" ==The face along the dial should be missing==
 		4. Deduction: The lady is the victim

 2. Ambiguous Clues (TO throw off players)

-	1. Clue #1 - Letter in safe house (Old man)
+	1. Clue #1 - Letter in safe house (Young maid)
 		1. Type: Inspectable Object
 		2. location: near safe house
-		3. Flavour text: "Dad left home before dawn.
-He said he’d fix it all himself this time.
-I think he owed money to someone dangerous"
+		3. Flavour text: "My sister left home before dawn.
+She said she’d fix it all by herself this time.
+I think she owed money to someone dangerous"
-		4. Deduction: He might be the victim
+		4. Deduction: She might be the victim

-	2. Clue #2 - Threat note (Boy)
+	2. Clue #2 - Threat note (College Girl)
 		1. Type: Inspectable Item
 		2. location: near foothills
 		3. Flavour text: "How dare you say those things!
 You think you’re untouchable?
 I’ll make you pay for it, bastard!"
 		4. Deduction: He might be the victim

-	3. Clue #3 - A climbing stick (Old man)
+	3. Clue #3 - A climbing stick (Young maid)
 		1. Type: World Item
 		2. location: at the peak
-		3. Flavour text: "A splintered wooden stick.
-One end is cleanly cut, the other chipped from a fall.
-Someone struggled to stay upright here"
-		4. Deduction: He lost his stick which suggests he might be in trouble
+		3. Flavour text: "A piece of torn cloth piece probably from a cheap dress stuck in a prickled bush"
+		4. Deduction: The maid probably was running and tripped over the prickled shrub/bush.

-	4. Clue #4 - Half burnt pocket knife (Boy)
+	4. Clue #4 - Half burnt pocket knife (College Girl)
 		1. Type: World Item
 		2. location: around the site but not exactly near
 		3. flavour text: "A small pocket knife, handle charred.
 The blade’s edge is darkened, was it burned?"
-		4. deduction: He was involved with fire somehow
+		4. deduction: She was involved with fire somehow
 ## Not So true story for false victims -

-1. A letter in house written by old man's son which mention the old man being in debt and trying to hide.
+1. A letter in house written by Young maid's brother which mentions the old man being in debt and trying to hide.

-2. Some sort of note from some teenager who seems to threaten the local boy
+2. Some sort of note from some teenager who seems to threaten the college girl.

 ## True cause for lady's death

 1. "killed by bunch of local thugs to rob money", this is the real case in our game and is revealed at the end after confusing the players
+	   "she committed suicide and suffering mental health issues.
+Later on in the diaries discovered in her hotel room reveal that she was some sort of world war spy"

 ## Game-play mechanics